jsweb/material-icons-base64/README.md

 ## About

-This compilation uses the original files from Google project and a little custom hack with LESS build to replace `@font-face` settings and embed font with `data-uri`.
+This compilation uses original files from Google project and a little custom hack with LESS build to replace `@font-face` settings and embed font with `data-uri`.

 Only WOFF fonts are included to minify the compiled CSS at most as possible and because WOFF is basically OTF/TTF with metadata and compression supported by all major browsers.